turavf/turavf/README.md

 turavf/README.md

-#About me:
+# About me:
-. 👋 Hi, I'm Tura Ventola Franch.
+- 👋 Hi, I'm Tura Ventola Franch.

+# 🛠 Technical Skills:
+ Python.NET numpy.Net

 <!--
 **turavf/turavf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.